linode/docs/docs/applications/containers/how-to-deploy-kubernetes-on-linode-with-rancher-2-2/index.md

     ![Rancher return to the global view](navigate-back-to-global-view.gif "Navigate back to the home page by selecting the Global menu option in the main navigation bar")

-1. Your cluster will appear on the page that appears.
+1. Your cluster will show up on the page that appears.
 Click on the **more options ellipsis** corresponding to the cluster and then click on the **Edit** item from the dropdown menu:

     ![Rancher global list of clusters - Edit option highlighted](global-home-page-edit-cluster-highlighted.png "Rancher global list of clusters - Edit option highlighted")